sara-nl/griddocs/source/Pages/Advanced/grid_storage.rst

 	$srmls -l srm://srm.grid.sara.nl/pnfs/grid.sara.nl/data/lsgrid/test | grep locality

-Also through :ref:`webdav` you can retrieve a file's checksum.
+Also through :ref:`webdav` and :ref:`gfal` you can retrieve a file's checksum.
 The checksum value comes from the database so it performs well.

 .. _SRM-interaction-diagram: